Buttigieg returns to South Bend after man killed by police

-SOUTH BEND, Ind.
-(AP) - A police officer fatally shot a black man in South Bend, Indiana, the city where Democratic presidential candidate Pete Buttigieg (BOO’-tuh-juhj) is mayor.
+INDIANAPOLIS (AP) - A police officer fatally shot a black man in South Bend, Indiana, leading mayor Pete Buttigieg to return home early from a presidential campaign trip to address the public and reach out to community members.

-Buttigieg returned Sunday to South Bend, where he said the death would be thoroughly investigated.
-He has also canceled a Monday campaign stop in New York.
+The shooting happened early Sunday after someone called police to report a suspicious person going through cars, the St. Joseph County prosecutor’s office said.
+A police officer confronted a man in a vehicle at an apartment building parking lot.
+The man exited the vehicle and approached the officer with a knife raised and the officer opened fire, it said.
+Authorities didn’t release the name or race of the officer.

-The St. Joseph County prosecutor’s office says police responded Sunday to a call about a suspicious person going through cars.
+The man, 53-year-old Eric Jack Logan of South Bend, later died at a hospital.
+An autopsy was scheduled for Monday.

-An officer confronted a man in a vehicle in an apartment building parking lot.
-The prosecutor’s office says the man exited the vehicle and approached the officer with a knife raised and the officer opened fire.
+Buttigieg, who is part of a crowded field seeking the Democratic nomination to run for president next year, cut short a campaign trip to New York to return to South Bend, where he will complete his second term as mayor this year.

-The man, identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+At a news conference late Sunday, he said the circumstance of the shooting would be thoroughly investigated and he called on anyone who may have witnessed the shooting to come forward and to speak to investigators.

 Copyright © 2019 The Washington Times, LLC.